psychemedia/storytelling-notes/undutiful-daughter.md

 "That was Midge-Chinese.
 He said you would sleep under curtains of living green."

-Well ! the damsel was well pleased with what she had heard, but she wanted to know more.
+Well! the damsel was well pleased with what she had heard, but she wanted to know more.

 ![Undutiful daughter title pages - gorl with witch](images/undutiful_daughter.jpeg)